This article is part of a series.

 implementation

-which will be able to display the caves which we’ll generate by our own hands!
+that will be able to display the caves we’ll generate by our own hands!

 Until then go forth and kode on!

-The code of this article can be found under the
+The code of this article can be found in commit #2.